You are here

 In order to give further and more specific guidance on virtual means for conducting evaluation activities, CDE in conjunction with Dr. Toni Linder will host a webinar about Guidance for the TPBA2 Virtual.
-Toni Linder, the developer of TPBA2, Dr. Jeanine Coleman from the University of Denver, and Dr. Christopher Miller from CDE have worked together to produce guidelines for how TPBA2 can be modified to be done virtually.
+Toni Linder, the developer of TPBA2 and Dr. Jeanine Coleman from the University of Denver have worked together to produce guidelines for how TPBA2 can be modified to be done virtually.

 This webinar will discuss modification of the various components of the TPBA2 process, including

 - Obtaining Preliminary Information,

 - Planning with families,